How Much Does It Cost to Start a Gym & Fitness Center in Minnesota?

 How Minnesota Compares to Neighboring States

-Minnesota is close to the national average for Gym & Fitness Center startup costs, with a cost-of-living index of 98.
-Compared to neighboring Wisconsin ($237,500 median startup cost), Minnesota has higher costs for a Gym & Fitness Center.
+Minnesota is one of the more affordable states for launching a Gym & Fitness Center, with a cost-of-living index of 93.6 (national average is 100).
+Compared to neighboring Wisconsin ($227,500 median startup cost), Minnesota has higher costs for a Gym & Fitness Center.

 | State | Est. Cost | LLC Fee |